 Medical and Population Genetics Program

-The Program in Medical and Population Genetics is a diverse community of experts from a variety of fields — population genetics, statistics, molecular biology, genomics, and bioinformatics — who collaborate to characterize genetic variants and establish their role in disease.
+The Program in Medical and Population Genetics is a community of experts from a variety of fields — population genetics, statistics, molecular biology, genomics, and bioinformatics — who collaborate to characterize genetic variants and establish their role in disease.
 The program is a vibrant hub for scientific groups to share ideas and launch collaborative projects.
 Techniques and methods developed for the study of one disease are then shared and applied to other disease research areas.

 Mark Daly